 - See Permission to Publish for information about our limited ability to supply copyright holder permission when needed.

 Because of heavy researcher traffic in our reading room, our high-volume reference email service, and limited staffing, we do not offer a RUSH option for reproduction services, so please plan your requests accordingly and contact us well in advance of any deadlines if you have questions about a timeline for a reproduction request you are contemplating.
-Also, we supply reproductions only electronically, either by Electronic File Transfer (EFT), or by mailing you a CD or DVD, and in rare cases, an external hard drive.
+Also, we supply reproductions only electronically, either by Electronic File Transfer (EFT), or by shipping you a CD or DVD, or USB drive (for an additional cost).